AdobeDocs/campaign-web.en/help/v8/direct-mail/gs-direct-mail.md

 ---
 # Get started with direct mail deliveries {#gs-direct-mail}

->[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn1"
->title="Direct mail"
->abstract="The Direct mail channel is now available for use in workflows and standalone deliveries.
-Use the Direct mail offline channel to create, personalize and generate an extraction file, and share it with your direct mail providers to send mail to your customers."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 Direct mail is an offline channel that allows you to produce files to mass deliver personalized letters to your customers such as postcards, flyers, or catalogs.

 When creating a direct mail delivery, Adobe Campaign automatically generates an extraction file containing all the targeted profiles and selected data, such as postal addresses and profile attributes.
 This file is sent to the server of your choice so that it is accessible by your chosen direct mail provider, who will handle the actual mailing process for you.